 But before Holland gets on to the section called ‘Christendom’ he produces page after page of detail which serves to illustrate just how deeply Christian thinkers transformed antiquity.
 Porphyry, the third century Neoplatonist was an opponent of the Christians, but he noted that his opponents not only supported their own poor (a new idea) but the pagan poor as well.
 Without demur, Holland mentions the extraordinary width of Christian sympathy and compassion in collecting from their own scarce resources money for orphans, widows, those in prison, the shipwrecked (this was the first time I had heard this category – a sort of ancient RNLI) and the sick (121).
 Both Basil and Gregory were renowned for their labours in this but added a further dimension: they gave the poor and disadvantaged a precious dignity never before known in the ancient world: ‘Reflect on who they are… they have taken upon them the person of our Saviour’ (123).
 It was Basil who founded, in the mid-300s, the very first hospital.
 It included lepers, who might be greeted by the Bishop with a kiss.
 Gregory went so far as to describe slavery, hitherto a cornerstone of the ancient world everywhere, as ‘an unpardonable offence against God’ (124).
 Not many supported his view.
 An equally popular assumption was the normality of abandoning babies that were unwanted – for whatever reason.
 Few opposed the practice, but Basil and Gregory’s sister Macrina would tour the refuse tips to rescue infant girls and bring them up as her own.

-Christian heroism of this kind – the renunciation of power and wealth in order to better emulate Christ’s compassion – was nowhere better exemplified than in Martin of Tours who gave half his cloak (capella), to a beggar, giving rise to both the word and the idea of a chaplain – the right person to have alongside you.The act itself, utterly alien to his class as the privileged son of a senior officer in the Roman army, can have derived from nothing save Jesus’s teaching which Martin was following.
-This was heroism – charismatic, compelling, crazy – of a kind that the heroes of old, whether Achilles or even ‘pious’ Aeneas could not, (and would not wish to) emulate.
-But it was done to exemplify the first becoming last; the last first (see e.g. Matthew 19:23–30).
+Christian heroism of this kind – the renunciation of power and wealth in order to better emulate Christ’s compassion – was nowhere better exemplified than in Martin of Tours.
+Famously he gave half his cloak (capella), to a beggar, giving rise to both the word and the idea of a chaplain – the right person to have alongside you.The act itself, utterly alien to his class as the privileged son of a senior officer in the Roman army, can have derived from nothing save Jesus’s teaching which Martin was following.
+This was heroism – charismatic, compelling, crazy – of a kind that the heroes of old, whether Achilles or even ‘pious’ Aeneas could not emulate, indeed would not wish to.
+But it was done to exemplify Christ's dictum of the first becoming last; the last first (see e.g. Matthew 19:23–30).
 Though kings would defer to him, Martin spent his time caring for the poor, the sick, the suffering.
 As Holland remarks, there was now power in holiness (140).
-Had he time the author could have followed the theme through to Galahad, chivalry, Chaucer’s ‘parfit gentil knight’ and eventually to the Victorians and Lord Shaftesbury.
+Had he time the author could have followed the theme through to Galahad, the chivalric code, Chaucer’s ‘parfit gentil knight’ and eventually to the Victorians and Lord Shaftesbury.

 Before he has done with Antiquity, Holland manages to pick out some wonderful reminders (insights to those less familiar with the ground) about the gigantic developments of the first eight centuries, once called the Dark Ages.
 He reminds us that Augustine’s central message was, for all his moral sternness, one of love which reached out beyond the confines of Rome to the barbarians (a rare insight at the time); that both Augustine (of Hippo) and Origen were open in their non-literal interpretations of Scripture passages; that the word ‘secular’ means ‘of its time’ (and therefore ‘rapidly dated’ as G.K.
 Chesterton reminded us); that the medieval depiction of hell often derived more from Persia and paganism than from Scripture (155); that the origins of Islamic writing were very different from the way the Christian scriptures were formed (179–180).
 All of which is fascinating for a Christian reader, or indeed for anyone interested in the period.